zbyju/obsidian/1. Fleeting notes/PDB/What is cost-based optimization.md

 - **Automatically** - collecting in regular intervals or during certain operations
 - **Manually** - admin can manually update the statistics

 Statistics are used to estimate the cost.
-The optimizer uses the row counts to determine best scan approach and how many
+The optimizer uses the row counts to determine best scan approach and how big the result/sub-result will be.
+It uses the distribution statistics to estimate how many rows are going to get filtered out (when using `WHERE` or `JOIN`).

+Outdated statistics can be misleading.
+Statistics that are too simple might not capture the